Few-Shot Segmentation via Cycle-Consistent Transformer: Methodology

 \subsubsection{Cycle-Consistent Attention}

-According to the aforementioned discussion, the pure pixel-level attention may be confused by excessive harmful support features.
+According to the aforementioned discussion, the pure pixel-level attention may be confused by excessive irrelevant support features.
 To alleviate this issue, as shown in Figure~\ref{fig:framework}(b), a cycle-consistent attention operation is proposed.
-We first go through the proposed approach for 1-shot case for presentation simplicity and then discuss it in the few-shot setting.
-Formally, an affinity map $A=\frac{QK^T}{\sqrt{d}}, A \in \mathbf{R}^{H_qW_q \times N_s}$ is first calculated to measure the correspondence relationships between all query and support tokens.
-Then, for a single token position $j$ ($j\in \{0,1,...,N_s\}$) in the support feature, its most similar point $i^{\star}$ in the query feature is obtained by
+We first go through the proposed approach for 1-shot case for presentation simplicity and then discuss it in the multiple shot setting.